vdbergh/vtjson/README.md

 - `anything`.
 Matches anything.
 This is functionally the same as just `object`.
 - `nothing`.
 Matches nothing.

-## Mixins
+## Modifiers

-Mixins are built-ins that are usually combined with other schemas using `intersect`.
+Modifiers are built-ins that are usually combined with other schemas using `intersect`.

 - `one_of(key1, ..., keyN)`.
 This represents a dictionary with exactly one key among `key1, ..., keyN`.
 - `at_least_one_of(key1, ..., keyN)`.
 This represents a dictionary with a least one key among `key1, ..., keyN`.